 Ellie Smith explores how nature conservation movement rewilding has made its way into the wellbeing world

-So, it’s no surprise that post-lockdown there’s been a surge in nature-based wellness – or as the experts call it, rewilding.
+So, it’s no surprise there’s been a surge in nature-based wellness – or as the experts call it, rewilding.
 In the field of nature conservancy, the term is used to describe the process of allowing land to return to its natural state to restore and rebalance ecosystems – which you can read all about in our interview with environmentalist Isabella Tree.
 But in recent years, rewilding has made its way into the human health sphere too.

 “Rewilding means looking to our natural world to reconnect to ways of living that are more in sync with our human biology,” says natural lifestyle coach Tony Riddle.
 “It’s looking at the conditions under which our ancestors lived and instead of viewing them as outdated, seeing them as the cornerstone of health and wellbeing, therefore looking for ways to integrate them into our modern lives.”

 There are a whole host of scientifically proven physical benefits associated with spending time in nature, including improved immune function and lower risk of cardiovascular disease.
 And, unsurprisingly, the mental aspect is crucial too.
 “Natural surroundings rewire our brains by creating new neurological pathways,” Riddle explains.
 “The further we go into nature and the wild, the deeper the effects on our emotional, mental and spiritual wellbeing.”